A Brief History

 Once I left the RAF I built my own business selling, restoring, servicing, inspecting & valuing classic cars.
 I also started unique classic car courses within the trade.
 These courses include, 'How to Buy a Classic Car', 'How to be a Classic Car Dealer', 'How to maintain Your Classic' & A Day at the Auction'.
 I have built a reputation for excellence within the classic car trade; you see I can be sensible?

-I now also work with 'Historics at Brooklands' a specialist auction house for high quality vintage, classic and sportscars.
+I now promote my business, John Williams Classic Cars Limited and focus on high quality vintage, classic and sportscars.
 If you have a special motor car you wish to sell then please call me and find out how I may achieve the best audience and price for cherished possession.

 My passion is real.
 I wish to share this & my many experiences.
 You are welcome to come & share with me.